Favorite your Message Center and Roadmap items. Access them anytime via your Profile. Export and share with your team or your LLM.

 • Review existing Teams meeting app pinning policies and plan future policies around the two‑app limit.

-• Communicate this change to users, helpdesk, and internal support teams ahead of the June 2026 rollout.
-Detailed change management guidance for Champions and IT Pros/admins, along with user training resources, will be published in early May 2026 on adoption.microsoft.com.
+• Communicate the redesiged meeting control changes to users, helpdesk, and internal support teams ahead of the July 2026 rollout.
+Detailed change management guidance for IT Pros/admins, along with an end user visual guide will be published on July 9th 2026: https://adoption.microsoft.com/microsoft-teams/new-meeting-controls-experience.

 • Update internal documentation and training materials to reflect: